Bryan County License Hearing Guide

 If You Took the Breath/Blood Test and Failed

-If you submitted to a breath or blood test and your Blood Alcohol Content (BAC) was 0.08% or higher, your license will be subject to administrative suspension.
-The suspension period varies.
+If you submitted to a state-administered chemical test (usually a breath test at the Bryan County Detention Center or a blood test) and your blood alcohol concentration (BAC) was 0.08% or higher (0.02% for drivers under 21, or 0.04% for commercial drivers), your license is subject to administrative suspension.

 If You Refused Testing